mislavzanic/blog/blog/about/about.md

 Hello, my name is Mislav Žanić.
 I’m a DevOps engineer, an average Advent of Code enjoyer and a Software engineer wannabe.

-I enjoy hacking and breaking mini coding projects (like this webpage and blog engine :D), doing coding puzzles, bouldering and reading classic novels (my favourite The Count of Monte Cristo).
+I enjoy hacking and breaking mini coding projects (like this webpage and blog engine :D), doing coding puzzles, bouldering and reading classic novels (my favourite one is [The Count of Monte Cristo](https://en.wikipedia.org/wiki/The_Count_of_Monte_Cristo)).

 ## Skills